At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 When I visited Kugti in November 2020 there were no homestays or guesthouses in Kugti.
 However, I saw a few under construction.
 I will share more details once they’re ready.

 For now, make Bharmour your base and do a day-trip to Kugti.
 Since it’s only a 2-hour journey, if you leave early, you will have enough time to explore the village.
-You can contact Anil (in Bharmour: 8219477502) or contact Explore The Unexplored and book your trip all the way from Dalhousie or Bakloh (9882121616.
+You can contact Anil (in Bharmour: 8219477502) or contact Explore The Unexplored and book your trip from Dalhousie or Bakloh (9882121616.
 You can also find them on Instagram with the username ‘ETU.ADVENTURES’).

 Beautiful.
 I would rather stay overnight at Kugti and experience the charm of Kugti by night too.
 In one of the you tube posts I found a kind of homestay accommodation which was quite good by Kugti standards.
 Your description of the place is super.